-Previous findings (section 3) were applied in order to forecast the breaking-off event in real time.
+Previous findings (Sect.
+3) were applied in order to forecast the breaking-off event in real time.
 As soon as a significant increase in velocity was detected, the same procedure was followed as in Faillettaz et al. (2008).
-We periodically fitted surface displacements of all stakes to a power law

-- 190 (Eq.
-1) and a log periodic oscillating behavior (Eq.
+We periodically fitted surface displacements of all stakes to a power law (Eq.
+1) and a log-periodic oscillating behavior (Eq.
 2).
-The nonlinear least-squares curve-fitting was performed using the Levenberg-Marquardt algorithm.
-Because the results depend on the initial parameter estimates, especially t_c and θ , we have systematically used different initial values with a prescribed bound and selected the results corresponding to the best root mean squared error and the degree-of-freedom adjusted coefficient of determination. - Fig. 5a and 6a show both power law (Eq.
-1) and log-periodic (Eq.
-2) fits using the last month of available data, i.e up to 16^{th} September for Stake 14 and 29^{th} September for Stake 13.
-As both fits are barely distinguishable, we have also plotted on Fig. 5b and 6b the residuals to the power law fit and show the associated log-periodic fit (minus the power law fit) as a dashed gray line ; Table 1 contains the values of the parameters in Eq.
-2, taking $\lambda = 2$ d.
-Note that measurements are
+The nonlinear least-squares curve fitting was performed using the Levenberg-Marquardt algorithm.
+Because the results depend on the initial parameter estimates, especially $t{\rm c}$ and θ , we have systematically used different initial values with a prescribed bound and selected the results corresponding to the best root-mean-square error and the degree-of-freedom-adjusted coefficient of determination.

+Figures 5a and 6a show both power law (Eq.
+1) and logperiodic (Eq.
+2) fits using the last month of available data, i.e., up to 16 September for Stake 14 and 29 September for Stake 13.
+As both fits are barely distinguishable, we have also plotted the residuals to the power law fit in Figs. 5b and 6b and show the associated log-periodic fit (minus the power law fit) as a dashed gray line; Table 1 contains the values of the parameters in Eq.
+(2), taking $\lambda = 2$ days.
+Note that measurements are available up to the final break-off for three prisms (i.e., stakes 13, 2, 4) and stopped on 16 September for Stake 14, i.e., 8 days before the first break-off.